ClaudioZandonella/personal_webpage/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD student in Psychological Sciences.
 My major research interest concerns the formalization of psychological theories and research hypotheses as statistical models.
-In particular, I currently work on the formalization of experts judgements and relevant knowledge in the field using informative prior within a Bayesian analysis.
+In particular, I currently work on the formalization of expert judgement and relevant knowledge in the field using informative prior within a Bayesian analysis.

-Moreover, I am really enthusiastic about R environment and other programming languages as STAN, LaTeX and everything that is related to making open and reproducible science.
+Moreover, I am really enthusiastic about R environment and other programming languages as STAN, $\rm \LaTeX$ and everything that is related to making open and reproducible science.

 [Curriculum Vitae](files/cv.pdf)